gabrielecirulli/simplechat/README.md

 # SimpleChat
-This is a quick app I wrote in an evening two days before my final oral exam at school.
-I made it to show what you can accomplish using Node and Socket.IO.
+This is a quick app I wrote in an evening two days before my final oral exam, back in school.
+It was meant as an example for what you can accomplish using Node and Socket.IO.

 Feel free to do whatever you want with it, but keep in mind the code is a bit rough, unoptimized, probably buggy and also insecure (it's quite easy to crash the server by sending the wrong data).
-This app was really only meant as a proof of concept, but I could expand on it in the future (*or merge your changes if you do!*).
+This app was really only meant as a proof of concept, but I could expand on it in the future *(or merge your changes if you do!)*.

 ## Installing
 To install, clone this repo on your PC, `cd` into the folder and then go: